All About the Elusive Fernando Pessoa

-Pessoa’s name popped up many time in my hours of studying, and for good reason!
+Pessoa’s name popped up many times in my hours of studying, and for good reason!
 Pessoa wrote under no less than 70 heteronyms, or alternative personas, and each persona not only held a different name, but also a different style of writing.

-Keep reading to learn more about this Portuguese master of words, Fernando Pessoa!
+Keep reading to learn more about this Portuguese master of words, Fernando Pessoa.

 Fernando Pessoa’s early life

 Fernando Pessoa was born in 1888 in Lisbon.
 His father died when he was just 5 years old, and his mother quickly remarried thereafter.
 Pessoa’s new stepfather worked for the Portuguese consulate in Durban, South Africa, and from ages 7 until 17, the Pessoa lived with his family in Durban.